MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 ## `--query` global parameter

-There are times the output console may display extensive amounts of information that you may want to filter through.
+There are times the output console might display extensive amounts of information that you need to filter through.
 To do so, use the `--query` global parameter to execute a [JMESPath query](http://jmespath.org) on the results of commands.
 JMESPath is a query language for JSON, which gives you the ability to select and modify data from Azure CLI output.

-This example returns the SSH public keys authorized to connect to the VM by adding a query:
+This example returns the SSH public keys authorized to connect to the virtual machine by adding `--query`:

 ```azurecli-interactive
  az vm show --resource-group myResourceGroup --name myVm --query "osProfile.linuxConfigurat